Campus Faculty Association

 1. Officers and delegates to affiliate organizations shall be elected annually in accordance with Article III.

-2. Should an office or delegate position become vacant between elections, the vacant post shall be assumed by an individual designated by the President and approved by the Executive Committee, except that if the Presidency should become vacant the duties of this office shall be assumed by the Vice President.
+2. Should an office or delegate position become vacant between elections, the vacant post shall be assumed by an individual designated by the President in consultation with the Executive Committee, and approved by the Executive Committee, except that if the Presidency should become vacant the duties of this office shall be assumed by the Vice President.

 3. Any elected officer or representative may be recalled two weeks after receipt of a recall petition signed by at least 5% of the membership.
 The Executive Committee shall appoint a Recall Election Committee consisting of three persons including at least one petitioner.
 Balloting shall proceed according to the applicable provisions of Article III, section 5.